Table of contents

 Contacting support

-Web chat and ticketing system: the best way is to log into the Hub and click on the "Support" link.
-If we're available we'll be able to chat with you in real-time, otherwise this will open an issue so we can get back to you.
+Web chat and ticketing system: the best way is to log into the Hub and click on the "Support" link in the top menu or via the blue chat icon, bottom left.
+If we're available we'll be able to chat with you in real-time, otherwise this will open an issue so we can get back to you ASAP.

 Getting started